 - Sitting: Sitting while charting or entering data into computer.
 May also sit while receiving/giving verbal report at start/end of shift.
 May also sit during breaks and lunch period.
 Total sitting is less than two hours for each eight-hour shift, depending on clinical assignment.
 May also sit in the classroom for several hours per day.

-- Lifting: Regularly lifts medical supplies, medications, client supplies, client charts, CPR equipment and other medical equipment weighing several pounds.
+- Lifting: Regularly lifts medical supplies, medications, client supplies, client charts, BLS equipment and other medical equipment weighing several pounds.
 Required to assist in lifting and transferring clients of varying weights, and is expected to request needed assistance when lifting, ambulating and repositioning clients.
 Must be able to reposition, transfer, and ambulate clients safely.

 - Carrying: Frequently carries medical supplies, textbooks, etc. weighing several pounds.
 Occasionally carries certain heavy medical equipment.

 - Pushing/Pulling: Pushing/pulling several pounds are required when administering client therapy and care, as well as when pushing equipment such as oxygen tanks, monitors, transporting clients in wheelchairs, hospital beds, and stretchers.
-Pushing required to deliver pressure when administering CPR.
+Pushing required to deliver pressure when administering BLS.
 Full manual dexterity of both upper extremities required.

 - Climbing: No significant climbing required; may be required to climb steps.